Skip to main content

 Budget

-Shows whether the solution is financially realistic
+Whether the offer is financially realistic for the lead.

 Source